gi-ba-bu/api_test/README.md

 **Testing the API manually**

-1. Can be done on this website: https://hoppscotch.io/
+1. Testing can be done on this website: https://hoppscotch.io/